wordofwarning/wordofwarning.org/current/2016-spring/gambini/index.md

 Age advisory: 14?+ With an interval, the evening will last approximately 1 hour + ?? minutes.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####More
-A performance of and about sleight-of-hand magic: its invisible mechanics, its clichés, and what it tells us about live theatre and make-believe.<br>In a conversational yet crafted approach, Gambini presents astonishing close-up magic that invites us to question how enchantment and wonder are produced within a theatrical situation.
+A performance of and about sleight-of-hand magic: its invisible mechanics, its clichés, and what it tells us about live theatre and make-believe.

+In a conversational yet crafted approach, Gambini presents astonishing close-up magic that invites us to question how enchantment and wonder are produced within a theatrical situation.
 Possibly the first of its kind, *This is not a magic show* is part performance-lecture, part deconstructed showbiz, and part magic trick that leaves you, like, omg.

-A guest trick from Top Joe precedes Vincent Gambini's *This is not a magic show*.
+A guest trick from Top Joe precedes Vincent Gambini's *This is not a…*.

 ####Who is Vincent Gambini?
-London-based, over the last 10 years his performances have taken him across Europe, the U.S. + South America.
-Specialising in sleight-of-hand with cards and coins, performed at very close quarters, he combines magic with elements of theatre, performance art and spoken word, all to create new forms of deception.
+London-based, over the last 10 years his performances have taken him across Europe, the US + South America.
+Specialising in sleight-of-hand with cards and coins, performed at very close quarters, he combines magic with elements of theatre, performance art, spoken word — all to create new forms of deception.

 As a teen he won 1st prize at the Italian Close-up Magic competition, and 2nd prize at the International competition in London.
 In 2001 he gained entry to the Magic Circle by writing a thesis called 'Deconstucting Magic' which, as a title, does a good job at describing what he does now.

 ####What people have said about *This is not a magic show* (Edinburgh 2015)
->★★★★<br><a href="http://URL" target="_blank">The Guardian</a>
+>★★★★<br><a
+href="http://http://www.theguardian.com/stage/2015/aug/18/vincent-gambini-at-edinburgh-festival-review-sleights-of-mind" target="_blank">Lyn Gardner, The Guardian</a>
->★★★★<br><a href="http://URL" target="_blank">Time Out</a>
+>★★★★<br><a href="http://http://www.timeout.com/edinburgh/theatre/this-is-not-a-magic-show" target="_blank">Time Out</a>
->★★★★<br><a href="http://URL" target="_blank">Fest Mag</a>
+>★★★★<br><a href="http://www.festmag.co.uk/theatre/103071-vincent_gambini_this_not_magic_show" target="_blank">Fest Mag</a>
->★★★★<br><a href="http://URL" target="_blank">The Stage</a>
+>★★★★<br><a href="http://www.thestage.co.uk/reviews/2015/forest-fringe-week-1" target="_blank">The Stage, on Forest Fringe week 1</a>

 ####Who is Top Joe?
 CJ/TJ BIOG